roy-pstr/fastapi-serverless-aws-backend-service/README.md

 ## Features
 - Project structure template
-- FastAPI boilar plate code:
+- FastAPI boiler plate code:
   - Root application with versioning API (currently V1 and V2 are defined)
   - Middleware for CORS, exceptions and logging
   - Config module with settings loaded from your `.env` file
-  - Logs are working also in production envionment (AWS Lambda)
+  - Logs are working also in production environment (AWS Lambda)
   - Test suite setup with TestClient
   - Health check route and exceptions routes
- - Python code quality tools already setup both locally and aspart of the CI (Pylint, Black, Isort, MyPy)
+ - Python code quality tools already setup both locally and as part of the CI (Pylint, Black, Isort, MyPy)
- - Dockerfile with AWS lambda base image for the FastAPI service conatiner
+ - Dockerfile with AWS lambda base image for the FastAPI service container
- - Poetry for python enviornment managment
+ - Poetry for python environment management
- - Serverless.yml boilar plate:
+ - Serverless.yml boiler plate:
    - Lambda function for the FastAPI backend service
-   - Lambda is conatiner-based and images are deployed to AWS ECR
+   - Lambda is container-based and images are deployed to AWS ECR
    - Defined cloud watch IAM roles and retention policy (30 days)
    - Defined XRay IAM roles
    - Custom domain management support in three sub-domains, one per stage.
   - Scripts folder so you can easily run it all

 ## Future Features
-- Boilar plate code for caching using FastAPI_Cache
+- boiler plate code for caching using FastAPI_Cache
 - Basic authentication and authorization with Auth0
 - Database migration support using Alembic